 Ford responded to widespread criticism of these cars, and upgraded European-spec models with revised suspension.
 The results are still a bit mixed, though.
 The EcoSport has the Fiesta’s nicely weighted steering, but the ride quality remains lacklustre and the body still rolls quite a bit.

 Even on ST-Line models, which come with specially tweaked sports suspension, there’s still plenty of body roll and the ride remains busy, softly wallowing around even on roads that aren’t all that bumpy or undulating.

 To make matters worse, the chassis is upset by even small bumps, and due to the short wheelbase, the EcoSport seems to lumber down the road rather than float over it.
 This would be disappointing from any manufacturer's product, but it’s especially so from Ford, with its reputation for producing thrilling drivers’ cars.

-The 1.0-litre EcoBoost three-cylinder has always been a lovely engine, and normally would be the one we’d recommend, but in the EcoSport it feels a little bit flat.
+The 1.0-litre EcoBoost three-cylinder has always been a lovely engine, but in the EcoSport it feels a little bit flat.
 Again, the extra weight compared to the Fiesta means it’s also just too thirsty when you drive it with the vigour you need to keep the crossover ticking along.

 In this review